Skip to content

 chat.infer([text],skip_refine_text=True,params_refine_text={"prompt":'[oral_2][laugh_0][break_6]'})

-Fix the Speaker's Tone
+Fixing the Speaker's Tone

-To simply fix the speaking role, you first need to manually set a random number seed; different seeds will produce different tones.
+To simply fix the speaking role, you first need to manually set a random number seed.
+Different seeds will produce different tones.

 torch.manual_seed(2222)